Pirate ship cruise for the maiden voyage during the Gasparilla - Go Tech Daily

 “We have long recognized Tampa’s rich pirate history by addressing our water taxi business with a pirate theme and adding a full-size pirate ship to the fleet,” said Troy Manthey, President and CEO of Yacht StarShip.

-A crew is currently refurbishing and finishing the ship, but the ship will be ready to undertake its maiden voyage in the morning at Gasparilla.
+A crew is currently refurbishing and finishing the ship, but the ship will be ready to take its maiden voyage in the morning at Gasparilla.

 “It will be a 2-hour cruise and you will get the best view of the flotilla when it hits downtown Tampa,” said Jennifer Richardson, Marketing Director for Yacht StarShip.